biponroy47/invoice_automator/README.md

 - Then for every invoice file within the directory, it parses the document into a single text file
 - It then generates a CSV file based on the categor(y/ies) identified by the user

-#### Note
-This tool is currently in testing phase.
-We will try 2 methods:
-1. Direct Text Parsing with Regex Extraction
-2. Region Selection with Text Parsing